sqonk/phext-plotlib/README.md

 The author/maintainer of this project is not associated in any way with the development of JPGraph.

-PlotLib bundles and utilises its own patched version that is compatible with PHP 8.
+PlotLib bundles and utilises its own copy of JPGraph (currently version 4.4.1) which is compatible with PHP 8.0 and later.